 Today when I saw several posts /tweets about feeling negative, frustrated or stuck, I could relate.
 No matter how wonderful life is, there is always room to grow.

-I’ve been in transition for the past few years, with Dale heading out into the world and the new responsibilities of caring for my mom.
+I’ve been in transition for the past few years, with my child heading out into the world and the new responsibilities of caring for my mom.
 Empty nest but not really.

 Learning to play the ukulele!